 Perhaps your office has already experienced a break in.
 Although the intruder may have entered through a window or an unlocked door, you cannot assume that your locks are still secure.
 That intruder may have picked up a spare key on his or her way out.

 6. Your Keys Have Worn Out

 Keys eventually rust, warp, and erode, so if you have an older building with older locks, you may need to replace them soon.
 Tell your employees to inform you when their keys fail to work seamlessly.
+The shelf life of a medicine is also important.
 If several employees have trouble with the keys and locks, the time has come to switch them out.